UN Chief Calls For Action As Women's Rights Face Backsliding, Violence

 Guterres also drew attention to the pressing need for women to hold leadership roles, particularly in financial institutions.

-He highlighted the stark gender disparity in finance, with more than eight of ten Finance Ministers and more than nine out of ten central bank governors being men.
+He highlighted the stark gender disparity in finance, with over eight of ten finance ministers and more than nine out of ten central bank governors being men.

-The top UN official emphasised that dismantling structural barriers is crucial for achieving gender parity in leadership roles.
+The top UN official emphasized that dismantling structural barriers is crucial for achieving gender parity in leadership roles.

 “Overwhelmingly male-dominated financial institutions need to dismantle the structural barriers that are blocking women from leadership roles,” he said.